D.W. Cooper Student Thesis Award

 - Must be/have been studying within the field of wildlife management in a University in the Australasian region (Australasia includes Australia, New Zealand, Papua/New Guinea and the neighbouring islands in the Pacific Ocean).

-- Must be a financial member of AWMS for at least three months (Honours students), one year (Masters students), or two years (PhD students) at the time AWMS confers the thesis award.
+- Must be a financial member of AWMS for at least three months (Honours students) or one year (Masters/PhD students) at the time AWMS confers the thesis award.
 [Honours students can join AWMS at the time the application is submitted if they are not already a member.]

 - Thesis must have been examined at the time of application and examiners’ reports received within the preceding 12 months from the closing date for award applications.